-There was variability in measured soil moisture both temporally and among vegetation types (Figure 6).
+There was variability in measured soil moisture both temporally, among vegetation types, and across different physical properties of the measured sites (Figure 6).
 Current vegetation type was the most important predictor of a site’s soil moisture (Figure C1), based on a random forest model with [insert statement about accuracy].
-The relationship between soil moisture and physical properties was similar for ICB and SCB, but not identical.
-For both, vegetation was the most important predictor.
+The relationship between soil moisture and site properties was similar for ICB and SCB, but not identical.
+In both watersheds, vegetation was the most important predictor of soil moisture.
 The random forest model trained on ICB measurements fit the measured SCB soil moisture measurements with a correlation coefficient of 0.73 (0.82 for site means), whereas the model fit to SCB data was able to predict them with a correlation of 0.98 (Figure C2, Figure C3).